NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          If not a split system, provide SEER using the appropriate conversion factor.
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 (assumed to be a split system).
          If not a split system, provide SEER using the appropriate conversion factor.
+  .. [#] | If neither extension/HeatingCapacityRetention nor HeatingCapacity17F provided, heating capacity retention defaults based on CompressorType:
+         | - **single/two stage**: 0.425 at 5F
+         | - **variable speed**: 0.5 at 5F
+  .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F.
+         Either input approach can be used, but not both.
   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.